 No doubt, both Leadfeeder and Factors boast impressive IP databases.
 In fact, Leadfeeder is at the forefront of IP-matching for Europe-specific data.
-The trouble with Leadfeeder, however, begins to surface when considering companies from US and other geographies outside Europe:
+Challenge with Leadfeeder may surface when targeting companies from US and other geographies outside Europe:

 Leadfeeder records IPs for a whopping 26 millions companies in Europe but only about 8.5 million companies in the US and the rest of the world.
 Factors, on the other hand, covers almost double this figure with over 15 million companies.

 Accordingly, if your business solely focused on the EU market, Leadfeeder is likely the better choice.
 But for global business, including the US, Factors should be the default.
 It taps into a relatively larger IP database to identify a wider range of companies from the rest of the world.